Compass/compass/compass-style.org/README.markdown

 Then go to [http://localhost:3000](http://localhost:3000) to view the site.

-We use [foreman](https://github.com/ddollar/foreman) to combine two nanoc commands using a `Procfile`, which you'll find in `doc-src`.
+We use [foreman](https://github.com/ddollar/foreman) to combine two nanoc commands using a `Procfile`, which you'll find in `compass-style.org`.
 If you take a look a it, you'll see two processes, `watch` and `view`:

 ```sh
 watch: bundle exec nanoc watch